 - This is the exact text of Ohio’s law protecting breastfeeding in public places.

-- To file a complaint regarding violation of Ohio’s law of public accomodation for breastfeeding, contact the Ohio Civil Rights Commission.
+- To file a complaint regarding violation of Ohio’s law of public accommodation for breastfeeding, contact the Ohio Civil Rights Commission.

 - Here is a conversation with Jake Ayreh Marcus, JD, about breastfeeding and jury duty, including Ohio courts.

-- Ask Lenore website with lots of information and links for learning about inducing lactation for an adopted baby.
+- LLLI article with lots of information and links for learning about inducing lactation for an adopted baby.

 - Dr. Nils Bergman and Jill Bergman’s website for information on Kangaroo Care for infants.